tijn/today/README.md

 **It doesn't deal with time zones at all.**

-This is not a problem for me since our company is not geographically dispersed and I just let the cron job run at 7am or so.
+This is not a problem for me since our company is not geographically dispersed.
+Besides I just let the cron job run at 7 AM or so.
 It'll be fine in winter and summer time.
 But if you want to improve it: please send a pull request!